kaustubhya/Web-Revision/javascript/notes/js.md

 Netscape made by Mark Andreessen

-ECMA - European Computers Manufacturing Association (organisation that makes laws related to computers).
+ECMA - European Computers Manufacturing Association (organization that makes laws related to computers).

-ECMAScript - Works like JS only but it is made up of things standardised by ECMA.
+ECMAScript - Works like JS only but it is made up of things standardized by ECMA.

-ECMAScript was inspired by JavaScript and is the standardised version of JavaScript.
+ECMAScript was inspired by JavaScript and is the standardized version of JavaScript.
 It is today used in almost all web browsers.

 Versions of ECMAScript: